 - Please do not park in any "Disabled Parking" space unless displaying a proper state-issued Disabled Parking placard, hangtag, or license plate.

 - Please do not park in Numbered, Reserved, or Labeled parking spaces.

 - Please note that the Publix parking lot is not a USF parking lot and non-customers parked in the lot will be addressed by Publix Management.

-- Please make sure to purchase your "R" permit.
+Please make sure to purchase your "R" parking permit in advance.
 Once purchased, you can print a temporary permit from the Parking Services website, and place it on your dashboard until your actual permit arrives in the mail.

 Vehicles with trailers, or vehicles that can't fit in one parking space

-- Oversize vehicles and vehicles with trailers will be directed to park in lot 18, 43 and 47.
+Oversize vehicles and vehicles with trailers should park in lots 17B, 43 and 47.
 Oversize rental trucks, vehicles with trailers and motorhomes after unloading at designated locations are to be directed to the lots identified above.
 Please note: we do not recommend packing bulky furniture or items that prevent a speedy move-in/move-out process.

 Parking Information: After You Move In